Top Online Clinical Psychology Doctorates: Schools, Careers & More

 Coursework

 The online clinical psychology PhD curriculum begins with foundational and elective coursework aligned with APA standards.
-Included are courses in core areas of psychology (lifespan developmental psychology, psychopathology, assessment and intervention, and the biological, social, and cognitive/affective aspects of behavior), and research methodology.
+Included are courses in: core areas of psychology (lifespan developmental psychology, psychopathology, assessment and intervention, and the biological, social, and cognitive/affective aspects of behavior), and research methodology.
 Coursework in the student’s chosen concentration or specialization (if there is one) is included.

 Practicum